Recommended Reading: Craft Books

 Story Engineering by Larry Brooks

-Writing the Fiction Synopsis: A Step by Step Approach by Nicola Morgan
+Writing the Fiction Synopsis: A Step-by-Step Approach by Pam McCutcheon

 Revision